Bridging Loans for Landlords

 From April 2017, however, the amount of mortgage payments that landlords can deduct from their rental earnings for tax relief purposes is changing.
 They will only be able to deduct 75% of their costs for the 2017/18 tax year, with a further 25% reduction each year until April 2020, after which landlords will be paying tax on their full rental income.

 Many landlords are thus expecting that renting out their buy to let properties will no longer be financially viable and are looking to sell in the near future.
-To maximise their profit on selling the property (or create one where the house has not appreciated in value since being purchase) many landlords choose to improve their current buy to let properties before selling.
+To maximise their profit on selling the property (or create one where the house has not appreciated in value since being purchased) many landlords choose to improve their current buy to let properties before selling.

 Bridging loans are ideal for these purposes, as they allow the landlord to quickly raise the money to carry out the necessary improvements.
 The landlord can then repay the bridging loan once the property is sold.
 This offers a fast, simple way to get the renovations completed and the property off the landlord’s hands.

 It’s also worth remembering that if you choose to live in your property, or leave it vacant for an extended period while renovations take place, you may find you are no longer eligible for your buy to let mortgage.
 In addition, your bank may require you to repay it.
 A bridging loan can allow you to cover this cost, plus the renovation costs until the work can be completed and the property sold.

 How to apply for a landlord bridging loan

 To apply for bridging finance, you will normally need to go through a bridging loan broker.
-This is because bridging loans are normally only offered by private banks and lenders and separate subsidiaries of high street banks, none of which typically deal direct with borrowers.
+This is because bridging loans are normally only offered by private banks and lenders and separate subsidiaries of high street banks, none of which typically deal directly with borrowers.

 It is highly recommended to apply through an independent broker with whole of market access, such as Fair Mortgages.
 This way you will have access to all the most attractive rates and fees from across the market.

 Compare bridging loans for landlords